astropy/astropy-APEs/APE14.rst

 <https://docs.python.org/3/library/array.html>`_ objects or future advanced data
 structures.

-The following class shows the required properties and methods the uniform low-level API recommends:
+The following class shows the required properties and methods for the uniform low-level API:

 .. code-block:: python